 - Roast the beetroot on an oven tray at 180°C for 45 minutes or until a knife goes through easily.
 Allow to cool and then rub the skin off.
 Cut into cubes.

 - Add the prepared beetroot, chickpeas, tahini, garlic, olive oil & lemon juice to a blender or food processor.
-Pulse a few times to get it started, add 2 TBSP of the water and then blend for about 5 minutes until smooth, adding more water as you need it to make it the consistency you like.
+Pulse a few times to get it started, add 2 tablespoon of the water and then blend for about 5 minutes until smooth, adding more water as you need it to make it the consistency you like.

 - Taste the hummus and add salt & pepper to taste.
 You may even need to add more lemon juice.
 Just keep playing until it tastes delicious to you!